 1. Your uterus shrinks

 As your baby nurses, your body starts to release oxytocin – that marvellous feel-good hormone that also happens to help your uterus contract after birth.
-You might feel some light cramping in your lower abdomen, kind of like period pain; this is literally your uterus shrinking down to its normal size and your body healing after delivery.
+You might feel some light cramping in your lower abdomen – particularly if this is your first baby – kind of like period pain; this is literally your uterus shrinking back down to its normal size and your body healing after delivery.

 2. You burn lots and lots of calories